percona/everest-doc/docs/quickstart-guide/quick-install.md

         ```

-2. Install Everest and provision the Kubernetes cluster:
+2. Install Percona Everest:

     ```sh
     everestctl install
     ```

-    Enter the specific names for the namespaces you want Everest to manage, separating each name with a comma.
+    Enter the specific names for the namespaces you want Percona Everest to manage, separating each name with a comma.

     !!! warning "Important"
-        -  Make sure that you enter at least one namespace.
+        Make sure that you enter at least one namespace.

-        -  Ensure to copy the authorization token displayed on the terminal in this step.
-You will need this token to log in to the Percona Everest UI.
+3. When you install Percona Everest, an `admin` user is automatically created.
+To retrieve the password for the `admin` user, run the following command:

+    ```sh
+    everestctl accounts initial-admin-password
+    ```

+    For more information about user management, see the section [Manage users in Percona Everest](../manage_users.md).

-3. Access the Everest UI/API using one of the following options for exposing it, as Everest is not exposed with an external IP by default:
+4. Access the Everest UI/API using one of the following options for exposing it, as Everest is not exposed with an external IP by default:

     === "Service Type Load Balancer"